juji-io/site/blog/put-it-in-writing-3-reasons-why-chatgpt-plus-inadequate-for-creating-a-business-chatbot.md

 Image 3 shows part of configurable AI behavioral logic at a specific type of user intent level.\
 \
 In short, "put it in writing" also means spelling out the behavioral logic of an AI chatbots so one can view and deeply control how AI behaves if needed.

+## R﻿eason 3: Ensure the business provenance of an AI chatbot  (AI chatbot Provenance)